 Another time to take out a business loan and get it paid back fast is when you are in process of entering into a new plateau of business success.
 In a situation where you may be poised to dominate a larger market share or take on a bunch of new customers, your loan could fuel a new enterprise which could bring a lot more money into your business.
 A lot of businesses take out a loan in a moment of business crisis.
 This is not the best thing to do.
 The loan might not be sufficient to correct the crisis.
 If the crisis ends in failure and you are not able to repay your small business loan, the whole ordeal will likely end in bankruptcy.

 Businesses need to take out loans only when they are in the right place to do so.
+Taking out a loan at the right time can boost business to new levels, making it easy to pay the money back on time so as to incur the least amount of interest and fees possible.
 Not every business will be on the verge of great new success, but even these should only take out loans when they have enough cash flow to pay the loan back faster than the minimum payment would require.